Canada Post: Financial and labour crises (2018–present)

 Labour relations and costs were persistent challenges throughout this period.
 In 2023, Canada Post incurred $4.9 billion in labour costs and employee benefits against $6.9 billion in revenue, with parcel delivery costs of $50 to $60 per hour, exceeding industry averages of $40 to $50.
 In November 2024, a 32-day strike by CUPW halted operations across Canada.

 Canada Post's 2023 annual report indicated it may run out of funds by the end of 2025.
 Unlike many Crown corporations, Canada Post must sustain itself entirely on its own revenues.

 After giving Canada Post billion earlier in the year, the Government of Canada announced in September 2025 that Canada Post must reduce costs.
 The government would allow the Crown corporation to phase out door-to-door service in favour of community mailboxes, impacting roughly four million addresses.
 It would also allow a reduction in delivery speed of non-urgent mail, allowing the use of surface transport instead of air.
 The government also rescinded the previous ban on rural post office closures, so as to allow the closure of uneconomic post offices.
 CUPW immediately went to strike, demanding the Government of Canada reverse its decision.
+In February 2026, the government gave Canada Post an over $1 billion loan.